 December 14, 2017

-- We have recently completed consultation with senior leaders and current PDF supervisors.
+- We have recently completed consultations with senior leaders and current PDF supervisors.

 - Bargaining commenced on October 4, 2017 lead by David Stack, QC, McKercher LLP.
 The bargaining team includes:

 - Trever Crowe, Interim Dean, CGPS;

 - Colin Weimer, Labour Relations Manager, People and Resources;